Tentative Course List

 LIB-640633, Studies in Ancient and Traditional Epics, 3cr

 Epics, long poetic or prose poems, have formed part of the traditions of cultures from very early times up into the modern era.
 This course will focus on the early and traditional examples ranging from the Mesopotamian Epic of Gilgamesh from the 18th century BCE up into the Greco-Roman era in the first centuries CE, along with the possibility of exploring traditional epics from the Celtic, Norse, Indian and/or African worlds.
 The content of the course will involve both reading the epics themselves, in translation, as well as exploring the structure, purpose, literary composition and cultural aspects of the epics chosen for study.
 Among the theoretical concerns will be the epics’ intertextuality, audience and their fictionality, as well as their function within the culture and other narrative issues, such as orality.
 The student and the course instructor will consult and determine the exact content of the course in accordance with the goals and objectives for engaging in it.
 Student demonstrations of learning will be determined by mutual agreement with the course instructor.
-The student needs to contact the course instructor as soon as possible after registering; even better, make such to contact prior to completing the registration.
+The student needs to contact the course instructor as soon as possible after registering, or preferably, prior to completing the registration.

 LIB-640634, Archival Theory and Practice, 3cr

 This course is required for the Certificate in Public History.
-This course will introduce students to the history of archives and the basic theories and practices of administering archives and manuscript collections (appraisal, acquisition, arrangement and description, reference, and preservation).
+This course will introduce students to the history of archives and the basic theories and practices of administering archives and manuscript collections (appraisal, acquisition, arrangement and description, reference and preservation).
 As well, the course will draw on several academic disciplines to address the public dimension of archives and their use in research, outreach programs and historic editing and publishing.
 Finally, the course will cover ethical and legal issues and the ways new information technologies affect archival administration and use.